raoul2000/yii2-workflow-view/README.md

 ## Usage

 To display a workflow with the widget, you must have ... a workflow to display !
-Once you have it, just assign it to the `workflow` parameter.
+Once you have it, just assign it to the `workflow` parameter of the `WorkflowViewWidget`.

-In the example below we are assuming that the `Post` model is attached to a `SimpleWorkflowBehavior` and correctly initialized.
+In the example below we are assuming that the `Post` model is attached to a `SimpleWorkflowBehavior` and that it has been correctly initialized.

 ```php